SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Experiments and Results

-We conduct comprehensive experiments to evaluate \textsc{SAEmnesia} across multiple dimensions: unlearning effectiveness, generation quality, concept separation, performance robustness, incremental unlearning capabilities, and adversarial resilience.
-Note that our focus here is on erasing objects, since it's way more challenging that erasing styles~\cite{cywinski2025saeuron}.
-This comprehensive evaluation framework allows us to demonstrate not only the effectiveness of our approach in removing unwanted concepts but also its practical applicability, robustness, and scalability in real-world deployment scenarios.
+We conduct comprehensive experiments to evaluate SAEmnesia across multiple dimensions: unlearning effectiveness, generation quality, concept separation, performance robustness, incremental unlearning capabilities, adversarial resilience and nudity removal.
+Note that our focus in this work is on object erasure, as it presents a considerably greater challenge than style erasure~\cite{cywinski2025saeuron}; nevertheless, we also report style unlearning results in Appendix~\ref{sec:styles-unlearning}.

-\textbf{Dataset.} We extract internal activations from cross-attention blocks of SD1.5~\cite{rombach2022high} from UnlearnCanvas Benchmark~\cite{zhang2024unlearncanvas}.
-Our approach differs from unsupervised methods in the data collection methodology through systematic concept labeling during data generation.
-Rather than requiring post-hoc concept discovery, we construct labeled training data by systematically generating activations from structured prompts with known concept compositions.
-For each object class $c$ (e.g., \emph{Bears}, \emph{Cats}) and style $s$ (e.g., \emph{Impressionism}, \emph{Cubism}), we generate 80 prompts of the form ``a [\emph{object}] in [\emph{style}] style'' and collect feature maps from selected U-Net cross-attention blocks across all 50 denoising timesteps during text-conditioned generation.
-Each activation is directly labeled with its corresponding object and style based on the prompt structure, creating explicit concept-activation pairs.
-The employed objects and styles are taken from the UnlearnCanvas benchmark, which consists of 20 different objects and 50 different styles.